wesleygoyette/cross_species_expression_gwas/README.md

 - Security-hardened configurations
 - Load balancer ready setup

-## Development Journey

-### Migration from R Shiny
-This application was originally built as an R Shiny application but has been completely rewritten to provide:

-- **Better Performance**: Faster data processing with pandas/NumPy and optimized React components
-- **Modern UI/UX**: Clean, responsive interface built with Material-UI
-- **Scalability**: RESTful API architecture allows for future mobile apps and integrations
-- **Developer Experience**: TypeScript for better code maintainability and fewer runtime errors
-- **Deployment Flexibility**: Standard Django/React stack with multiple deployment options

 ## Usage

 1. Start both backend and frontend servers (see Quick Start or Setup Instructions above)